To Japanese Page

 This Buddhism was spread from India to southeast Asia such as Cambodia, Laos and Myanmar including Thailand, and the purpose is the emancipation of the individual by own efforts.
 It is believed that ordinary people can earn merit by giving something as charity or doing good things to monks or temples and can be happy.
 This means that the one who is thankful is not monks but ordinary people.

-By the way, monks until 20 years old have 10 religious precepts and have 227 at the age of 21 years old or more.
+(Monks until 20 years old have 10 religious precepts, and monks at the age of 21 years old or more have 227 religious precepts.)

 Related Links